caforbes/git_fst/README.md

 Unit tests are stored in `test*.py` files; FST output tests are stored in `test_output*.py` files.

 See `/docs` for further description.

+## Acknowledgement

+This project was created with the support of a Documenting Endangered Languages fellowship from the National Endowment for the Humanities and the National Science Foundation.
+Any views, findings, conclusions, or recommendation expressed in this (publication/program/website) do not necessarily reflect those of the NEH and the NSF.